Caring for the Wounded:

 Online gallery

 Our free, online gallery of images from our collections is available to view on Flickr.
-Curated albums include images relating to the history of the University of Birmingham, The Birmingham Qur'an, Black History, women in the collections, Art of Anatomy, First World War, turn of the century China, Pugin's sketches, pets in the collections, and more.
+Curated albums include the history of the University of Birmingham, The Birmingham Qur'an, Black History, Women in the Collections, Art of Anatomy, First World War, Pugin's sketches, and more.

 Anthony Eden, 1st Earl of Avon and Former Prime Minister

-New online exhibition on CRL Flickr giving a chronological overview of Eden's life and career as seen through the Avon Papers.
-From his early life, WW1 service, marriage to Beatrice Beckett and 1938 resignation, to his role as Foreign Secretary during WW2, his marriage to Clarissa Churchill, time as Prime Minister, the Suez crisis, and retirement.
+A chronological overview of Eden's life and career as seen through the Avon Papers.
+From his early life, WW1 service, marriage to Beatrice Beckett and 1938 resignation, to his role as Foreign Secretary during WW2, his marriage to Clarissa Churchill, time as UK Prime Minister, the 1956 Suez Crisis, and retirement.
 Curated by Matthew Barton, Project Archivist for the Avon Papers, Cadbury Research Library.
-Project funded by Archives Revealed.
+Funded by the Archives Revealed grant programme.

 The Barber Fine Art Library from the 1940s